vitaly-t/pg-promise/README.md

 ## Named Parameters

-Version 0.8.0 of the library added support for named parameters in query formatting, with the ES6-like syntax of `${propName}`:
+The library supports named parameters in query formatting, with the ES6-like syntax of `${propName}`:

 ```javascript
 db.query("select * from users where name=${name} and active=${active}", {